priya006/GeoQuizApp/README.md

 Practicing to get the GeoQuiz app in place.
-The idea is TextView Displays different question from the questions added to the dataList as the Next Button is pressed.
+The idea is TextView Displays different question from the questions added as dataList as the Next Button is pressed.

 Learnings:
 1. Layout Structuring